rjturner/dotfiles/README.md

 notes
 -----

 Vim plugins are managed using Tim Pope's pathogen.git.
-In particular, I install pathogen as its own submodule (using the procedure above) and then manually create a symlink in ~/.vim/autoload:
+I install pathogen as its own submodule (using the procedure above) and include a runtime directive before calling `execute pathogen#infect()`

-    ln -s ../bundle/pathogen/autoload/pathogen.vim ~/.vim/autoload/pathogen.git
+    runtime bundle/pathogen/autoload/pathogen.vim

 credits
 -------